Guest Article: Thawing Glaciers

 Jeskai is the modern day iteration of Miracles.
 It reserves an unusually large portion of the main for card selection and makes up for the excessive xerox elements by leaning heavily into mana positive swing cards.

 By sacrificing the raw power of green, the deck is able to considerably compress its mana curve, resulting in an extremely lean, low to the ground control deck with a solid mana base that frequently cannot be attacked.
-Post board, most lists gain access to a critical mass of Pyroblast effects making it an oddity among most control variants with a tempo positive, mana positive, card efficient answer to the expensive blue threats seeing popular play.
+Post board, most lists gain access to a critical mass of effects making it an oddity among most control variants with a tempo positive, mana positive, card efficient answer to the expensive blue threats seeing popular play.

 Unfortunately, in order to beat the 'meta' blue decks, the sideboard is very heavily skewed in order to run sufficient answers to these game-ending threats.